jacklav24/NBA-Player-Points-Predictor/README.md

 ---

 ## ✅ Features
-- Select your player, team, and opponent for game prediction
+### - Select your player, team, and opponent for game prediction
-- Run prediction and view predicted single game points, MAE, RMSE
+### - Run prediction and view predicted single game points.
+        - The global model is trained of EVERY player, EVERY game this year.
+The individual is trained on ONLY the selected player.
+And the blended model is a weighted average of the two, weighted by the amount of games the player played.
+Simply put, the less games the player played, the more the blended model tends to the global model.

-- Trained on historical rolling averages + opponent metrics
+### - Models are trained on historical rolling averages + opponent metrics

--Model optimization
+### - Model optimization
-    - To optimize the XGB and RFR model parameters, run this post statement in the console of the browser, or on postman:
-        ```fetch("http://localhost:8000/optimize?n_trials=50", {method: "POST"}).then(res => res.json()).then(console.log).catch(console.error);```
+        - To optimize the model parameters press "tune hyperparameters".
+You will see the studies running in the backend terminal.
+After the studies finish, the models will retrain.
+You will not be able to make a prediction during this process (usually 1-2 minutes).
+Similarly, press "Train Global Model" to retrain the global model, if data has been added.

+### - Run Saving
+        - Press "Save Run" if you want to be able to look back at this specific player prediciton's run metrics, including mae, rmse, r2, bias, within_n, and feature importance.
+This is accessible in the "Run History" tab.

+## - Metrics
+    - MAE: Mean Absolute Error
+    - RMSE: Root Mean Squared Error
+    - R^2
+    - Bias
+    - Within_n:
+        - This displays the % of time that the predicted value is "within +/- n points" of the actual value. n is 3 by default, but can be changed in constants.py.

 ### Significance